Estimated reading time: 5 minutes

 Often times the notice of deficiency is also called a “90-day letter” because of the amount of time it gives you to dispute the IRS tax assessment.
 While some people might just pay off the deficiency to put the nail in the coffin, it’s important to realize that you have the right to dispute the assessment amount.
 Just because the IRS issues a notice does not mean that it is always right.

 In the case that you have additional items to report (such as additional income, credits, or expenses) you need to amend your tax return and file Form 1040-X. If you agree with the changes made by the IRS and have no additional items to report, don’t worry about making amendments.
-In this case, you can simply sign the notice of deficiency waiver (Form 5564) and send it directly to the IRS.
+In this case, you can simply sign the notice of deficiency waiver (IRS Form 5564) and send it directly to the IRS.
 If you’re wondering where to mail Form 5564, look for the specific IRS address shown on the Notice of Deficiency, and send it there.

 Your Options if You Disagree With the Notice of Deficiency